WBKB-TV: Legacy of WBKB callsign

-Programming

-WBKB-TV

-WBKB-TV's main channel clears the entire CBS schedule.
-Syndicated programming on WBKB-TV includes Wheel of Fortune, Jeopardy!, Live with Kelly and Ryan and The Jennifer Hudson Show.

-WBKB-DT2

-WBKB-DT2 clears most of the NBC schedule.
-Syndicated programming on WBKB-DT2 includes Pictionary, The People's Court, Dateline and Chicago Fire.

-WBKB-DT3

-WBKB-DT3 clears most of the ABC schedule, except for Weekend Adventure; WBKB-DT3 instead relies on the open syndication market for E/I compliant programming.
-WBKB-DT3 also serves as the local outlet of the Detroit Lions Television Network, carrying the Lions' preseason football games and their coach's show.
-Syndicated programming on WBKB-DT3 includes Rachael Ray, The Kelly Clarkson Show and Judge Judy.

-WBKB-DT4

-WBKB-DT4 clears most of the Fox schedule, but like WBKB-DT3, preempts Xploration Station in favor of E/I compliant programming from the open market.
-WBKB-DT4 also clears the entire MyNetworkTV schedule which airs immediately following Fox's prime time lineup.
-Syndicated programming on WBKB-DT4 includes Entertainment Tonight, Inside Edition and Maury.

 Newscasts

 Shortly after Stephen Marks acquired WBKB, newscasts known as UGN News (with "UGN" meaning "Upper Great (Lakes) Network") began to be simulcast with WBKP/WBUP in Marquette.
 Likewise, the programs featured regional news and weather coverage from the entire Upper and Northern Lower Peninsulas.
 In 2006, UGN News was re-focused to the Upper Peninsula and only originated from WBKP/WBUP.
-Currently, WBKB only airs local news weeknights at 6 and every night at 11 ET.
-All on-air personnel at the station perform "one-man-band" journalism duties such as shooting video, editing coverage, and producing the newscasts.
-In an interim period until the hire of a new meteorologist in 2022, it contracted with Cadillac-based NewsNet to provide its weather forecasts.
+WBKB-TV only offered local news weeknights at 6 and every night at 11 ET until 2013, with its on-air personnel acting as "one-man-band" multimedia journalists performing all duties, such as shooting video, editing coverage, and producing the newscasts.

-With the addition of ABC programming to its third digital subchannel, WBKB finally launched its first ever weekday morning show (as of February 2013), which also simulcasts on its NBC channel.
-The nightly newscasts are simulcast on WBKB's CBS, NBC and ABC channels, with the show tape-delayed on a network feed if a show or event runs long.
+With the addition of ABC programming to its third digital subchannel, WBKB began to carry a morning newscast simulcast on its NBC channel.
+The nightly newscasts were simulcast on WBKB's CBS, NBC and ABC channels, with the show tape-delayed on a network feed if a show or event ran long.
 In March 2019, the station upgraded their news operation to high definition, among the last in the United States to do so.

+After Morgan Murphy's acquisition of WBKB-TV, a news partnership with Sinclair Media's Traverse City-based NBC affiliate of WPBN-TV/WTOM-TV (known on-air as UpNorthLive News) was unveiled on April 4, 2024, and began in earnest on April 29.
+WBKB's Alpena news operation became a bureau for WPBN/WTOM and still originates news stories and some newscasts, with all WPBN/WTOM newscasts airing on WBKB-DT2 (matching the former's NBC affiliation) and other newscasts also simulcast on the station's CBS and ABC channels and continuing to air delayed in overflow situations.
+WPBN/WTOM also took over weather responsibilities for WBKB-TV, which had been fulfilled by a mix of contracted meteorologists and forecasts complied by NewsNet in Cadillac over the last few years and struggled to remain staffed full-time.
+Lower-third and time and temperature graphics also feature Alpena and other cities in the market different from those seen on WPBN/WTOM.
+WBKB's Fox channel continues to feature no news programming.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-11.1 and 11.2 are presented in 1080i full high definition over-the-air and over Dish, while 11.3 and 11.4 are in a standard definition widescreen format for local news, network and syndicated programming meant for high-definition broadcast.
-Spectrum provides the 11.3 and 11.4 subchannels in the 720p formats preferred by ABC and Fox, on channels 782 and 786, respectively.